bentoml/BentoML/docs/source/frameworks/transformers.rst

     bentoml.transformers.save_model(name="unmasker", pipeline=unmasker)

-To load the model for testing and debugging, use :code:`bentoml.transformers.load_model` with the :code:`unmasker:latest` tag.
+To load the model for testing and debugging, use ``bentoml.transformers.load_model`` with the ``unmasker:latest`` tag.

 Serving a Fined-tuned Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Create a BentoML service with the previously saved `unmasker` pipeline using the Transformers framework APIs.
+Create a BentoML service with the previously saved `unmasker` pipeline using the
+Transformers framework APIs.

 .. seealso::

-   See :ref:`Building a Service <concepts/service:Service and APIs>` to learn more on creating a prediction service with BentoML.
+    See :ref:`Building a Service <concepts/service:Service and APIs>` to learn more on
+    creating a prediction service with BentoML.

 .. code-block:: python
     :caption: `service.py`